zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 ## 2.1.2
 ### Changes
 - Full commander menu will be available at trader location, not only HQ
-- Fixed problematic case of AI flares firing when enemy is missing
+- Fixed problematic case of AI flares missing when enemy is missing too
 - Fixed datetime limit for missions showing incorrect values
 - Fixed non-appliance of modifications on vehicles being put out of garage
 - Rivals car demo event tweaks - it will spawn only in Rivals-infested cities, will have probability tied to rivals activity, it will spawn car instead of planting charge into already existing car thus eliminating situations when players car could be affected